wymp/ts-accounts-module/README.md

 Accounts Module
 =========================================================================

+> :warning: **NOTE: This library is in active alpha development and is not yet ready for
+>  production.**

 **The goal of this module is to provide a foundation for the creation of an enterprise-grade accounts management system, including concepts of users, organizations, clients (api keys), and login sessions.**